grahamstark/ScottishTaxBenefitModel.jl/docs/ima_paper_draft.md

 ### The Base Model

-The analysis uses a heavily adapted version of Scotben [@scotben_github], a microsimulation model of Scotland written in the Julia programming language.
+The analysis uses a heavily adapted version of Scotben [@SB-GITHUB], a microsimulation model of Scotland written in the Julia programming language.
 The model is fully open source [^FN-GIT-SB].
-This section briefly discusses this model; for more, the primary source is of course the Github repository; there is also a model development blog [^FN-SB-BLOG], and two online presentations, one from the 2022 Online IMA conference [*FN-SB-PRES].
+This section briefly discusses this model; for more, the primary source is of course the Github repository; there is also a model development blog [^FN-SB-BLOG], and two online presentations, one from the 2022 Online IMA conference [^FN-SB-PRES].

-Scotben is a conventionally structured tax-benefit model, in the family of models branching out from the Institute for Fiscal Studies TAXBEN2 [@TAXBEN2] (two fof the present authors, Reed and Stark, were developers of TAXBEN2).
+Scotben is a conventionally structured static tax-benefit model, in the family of models branching out from the Institute for Fiscal Studies TAXBEN2 [@TAXBEN2] (two fof the present authors, Reed and Stark, were developers of TAXBEN2).
 Emphasis is put on modularity and careful encapuslation of the key data structures: households, tax systems and so on [^FN-SB-MODULES].
 Scotben is developed "Test First" [^FN-TEST-FIRST]: tests of the functionality in a module ("unit tests") are written before development of the module itself, and we write only ythe code needed to pass the tests [^FN-SB-IT-TESTS].
 Modularity and test-driven development are excellent investments.
 The modular organisation makes it easy to bolt together variants of the model for different purposes [^FN-TB-EXAMPLES] and continually running test suite during development minimises the chances of introducing new errors.
 The development phase of the PPPC model took just 6 weeks in total.

+By 'static' here, we of course mean:

+1. the model is single-period; and
+2. that there are no behavoural adjustments: benefits are fully taken up, taxes not avioded, and there are no labour supply responses.

+However, the clean design makes it much easier to add these things as needed; for example, we can map complete budget constraints more accurately than rival models, in just a few lines of code [^FN-TB-BC]

 As is conventional in UK modelling, Scotben uses the Family Resources Survey as its principle dataset.
 The original scope of the model is Scotland, but the present project is UK-wide [^FN-GB-NI].
 In many respects a UK scope actually simplifies things because much of the difficulty in a Scotland-specific model is in pooling multiple years of data and constructing suitable sample weights, whereas here we can use a single 2021/22 FRS dataset and the pre-calculated weights.
 On the other hand, we have to model taxes and benefits that differ between the Nations of the UK - in the event, Northern Ireland was dropped from the analysis because we were unable to model the NI property-based local tax in the time we had available.
 To capture the effects of the various Conjoint options, FRS data has to be augmented with several other sources: we discuss these below.

+By default

 The Model is written in the Julia [@Julia] language.
 Julia is well worth a look for anyone looking to start a new microsimulation project.
 It aims to bridge the gap between statistics packages such as Stata and high-level programming languages like Fortran or Python.
 While not without its problems, it largely succeeds in this: many of the regressions reported below are written Julia [^FN-JU-GLM], while the main modelling code has the expressiveness and type-safety of the Pascal-like languages used in the TAXBEN2 family.